Lane closures at the M61 Clayton Brook Interchange and Junction 34 (Lancaster) of M6 causing delays

 "The closure is expected to remain on until 23:00 on 07/12 to allow the concrete to cure due to low temperature & wet weather conditions.”

-At 7:28am, National Higheays further added that the M6 J34 northbound exit is closed to recover a lorry which left the carriageway..
+At 7:28am, National Highways further added that the M6 J34 northbound exit is closed to recover a lorry which left the carriageway..

 Reporting on a seperate incident on the M6 northbound in Lancaster, Lancashire Police tweeted at 3:41am: “There is currently a closure Lane 1 of the exit slip road at Junction 34.
 Our colleagues at National Highways are currently managing this closure they will provide further updates when they can.”